 One major key to your prenuptial agreement is making sure it will work in the event of a divorce.
 This is a dynamic area of the law, and Freed Marcroft’s prenup attorneys are well-versed in prenup enforceability.
 For example, courts are most likely to enforce your prenup if:

 - Both parties received a fair and reasonable disclosure of the amount, character and value of property, income and financial liabilities prior to signing the agreement.

 - You both entered into the agreement voluntarily and without force or duress.

 - Both parties had a reasonable opportunity to obtain the advice and guidance of independent legal counsel.

-- The agreement is not so one-sided that it was unconscionable when entered into and is not unconscionable at the time one party is seeking to enforce it.
+- The agreement is not so one-sided that it was unconscionable when you entered into it.
+It also cannot be unconscionable if and when someone seeks to enforce it.